nymtech/nym/documentation/operators/src/sandbox.md

 > Any syntax in `<>` brackets is a user's unique variable.
 Exchange with a corresponding name without the `<>` brackets.

-To run Nym binaries in Sandbox Testnet you need to get `sandbox.env` configuration file and point your binary to it.
+To run Nym binaries in Sandbox testnet, you need to get `sandbox.env` configuration file and point your binary to it.
 Follow the steps below:

 1. Create Sandbox environment config file by saving [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) as `sandbox.env` in the same directory as your binaries:
 ```sh